erictung1999/cf-logs-downloader/README.md

+## Note: This README has not been updated since Version 2.6.3.
+Updates to this README will be coming in few days.

 # cf-logs-downloader
 A little tool to pull/download HTTP Access logs from Cloudflare Enterprise Log Share (ELS) and save it on local storage.